Chimera-tools/ChimPipe/docs/source/manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 MAP file containing reads segmentally mapped in the genome allowing for interchromosomal, different strand and unexpected genomic order mappings.

-*Unfortunatelly, there is not an official documentation describing this mapping format.

 Chimeric junctions text file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~